Reviewing the Kanji is a website and community dedicated to help you complete the kanji learning method called Remembering the Kanji.

 - Untested cards.
 The blue stack shows cards that have not been tested yet.
 Below the graph there is a blue link, clicking the blue link is the same as clicking the blue stack.
 The blue link simply gives you more detail, it tells you which was the latest pack of cards that were added, when they were added, and how many cards remain in that pack of cards.
 Each time you add new cards, they go to the top of the blue stack.
 When you click the blue stack you get to review the most recently added cards first.

-- Expired cards.
+- Due cards.
 An orange stack indicates cards which have reached their scheduled reviewing date.
 These are the cards you will want to review most of the time.
-Keep in mind that expired cards in the second and third stacks are more critical to review than those in the last compartments, since they have been added recently and have been reviewed only once or twice.
+Keep in mind that due cards in the second and third stacks are more critical to review than those in the last compartments, since they have been added recently and have been reviewed only once or twice.

 - Non expired cards.
 Cards in the green stack are scheduled for review, but have not expired yet.
 In other words, they are still 'fresh' in your memory, so they don't need your attention yet.
 You can review unexpired cards if you click on the green stacks, but this is not recommended.
 If you review cards ahead of time, you are encouraging your memory to store the information in short term memory instead of long term memory, thus defeating the purpose of the review scheduling.